 I Hate Mowing the Yard

-My husband has almost always been the lawn mow-er, but when we lived in Michigan we had a riding mower and I'd mow it most of the time.
+My husband has almost always been the chief lawn mow-er, but when we lived in Michigan we bought a riding mower and I mowed the yard most of the time.

-When we moved to Oak Hill we quickly realized that we had about one square inch of level ground - we are really on a HILL - and I won't use a riding lawnmower here.
+When we moved to our land in Oklahoma, we quickly realized that we had about one square inch of level ground - we are really on a hill - and I won't use a riding lawnmower here.
 I'm afraid I'll tip over!

-I found that riding mower relaxing (as long as it was on level ground), but hubby does not enjoy mowing the grass with any kind of mower.
+While I found that riding mower in Michigan to be very relaxing (as long as it was on level ground), hubby does not enjoy mowing the grass with any kind of mower.

-Several years ago I told him that if he'd get me a self-propelled lawnmower I'd take over the front yard.
-So eventually I had "my own" lawnmower, and the front yard is now my responsibility.
+So I told him that if he'd get me a self-propelled lawnmower I'd take over the front yard, and eventually I had "my own" lawnmower.
+The front yard became my responsibility.

 It's spring, and it's time for the first mowing of the season

-Hubby has hinted that it needs to be done, but the henbit is so pretty when you plop a puppy or a baby goat in the middle of it and take pictures.
+Hubby has hinted that it needs to be mowed, but the henbit is so pretty when you plop a puppy or a baby goat in the middle of it and take pictures.

 One of the Pyrenees puppies we had a few years ago.